Azure/mlops-v2/QUICKSTART.md

    >**IMPORTANT: This pipeline needs an additional connection to the Github repo yourorgname/mlops-templates, where all the templates are stored and maintained, which, like legos, encapsulate certain functionality.
 That's why you see in the pipeline itself a lot of calls to '-template: template in mlops-templates'.
 These functionalities are install the azure cli, or ml extension or run a pipeline etc. Therefore we created the connection 'github-connection' in the beginning currenly hard-coded.**

-   This step deploys the training pipeline to the Azure Machine Learning workspace created in the previous steps.
+## Inner Loop: Checkpoint

    Now the Inner Loop of the MLOps Architecture is deployed.

-## Inner / Outer Loop: Moving to Production
+## Inner / Outer Loop: Moving to Production - Introduction
 ---

    >**NOTE: This is an end-to-end machine learning pipeline which runs a linear regression to predict taxi fares in NYC.
 The pipeline is made up of components, each serving  different functions, which can be registered with the workspace, versioned, and reused with various inputs and outputs.**

    >**Prepare Data